tloen/tloen.github.io/_posts/2022-01-22-transformers.md

 since 2018, it seems clear that one can still build a competitor LLM company by combining preferential access to the capital markets with a keen and persistent bureaucratic acumen.
-We are fortunate in this respsect to be in the early stages of this technology, where most work is still open-source and organizations are only beginning to reorient from splashy public demos to the industrial production of secrets.
+We are fortunate in this respect to be in the early stages of this technology, where most work is still open-source and organizations are only beginning to reorient from splashy public demos to the industrial production of secrets.